sryu1/jsbgym/README.md

 * **B747** Boeing 747-400
 * **MD11** McDonnell Douglas MD-11

-All aircraft except the Cessna 172P requires the aircraft to be downloaded via the launcher using the default FlightGear Hangar.
+All aircraft except the Cessna 172P requires the aircraft to be downloaded via the launcher using the default FlightGear Hangar if using flightgear.

 ### Task